Ivory42/TFBots/README.md

 ## REQUIRES TF2Items and TF2Attributes!

 ## 10/2022: Complete rewrite from the ground up is planned.
 This plugin is old and VERY hard to follow as it currently stands.
+This plugin currently has high chances of causing frequent errors and server stutters.
+These issues will be fixed with the rewrite.

 TFBots aren't very interesting or engaging to fight, so I decided to revamp them and make them behave more like players.
 This is by no means perfect but the bots are able to behave a lot more like players than normally.